annotatorB/schubert_dances/README.md

 # Research questions and hypotheses

-* What recurring patterns and regularities account for the fact that Schubert's dances are easy to grasp and intuitively appealing?
+* What recurring patterns and regularities make Schubert's dances so intuitively appealing and easy to grasp?
 * Are the different dance types musically distinguishable?
 Which features will a classifier use to distinguish the different dance types?
 Hypothetically, these features will include:
   * meter
   * melodic motives and shapes